engrron30/The-Art-of-Networking/README.md

 # The-Art-of-Networking

-Networking just means building a network between devices.
-This means building a communication link between devices within a network.
-Building this physical link is often referred to as network topology.
+Networking is the process of establishing communication links between devices.
+These physical or logical connections form what is known as a network topology.
+In this point, we will try to design a topology.

 ## 📚 Contents
 - [Your First Simple Topology](#your-first-simple-topology)